wx-chevalier/Awesome-Lists-and-CheatSheets/Web/DataVisualization/DataVisualization-OpenSource-Links.md

 - [TWGL #Project#](http://twgljs.org): This library's sole purpose is to make using the WebGL API less verbose.

+- [glTF #Project#](https://github.com/KhronosGroup/glTF): glTF™ (GL Transmission Format) is a royalty-free specification for the efficient transmission and loading of 3D scenes and models by applications.

 # Diagram

+- [drawio #Project#](https://github.com/jgraph/drawio): draw.io is an online diagramming web site that delivers the source in this project.

 ## Chart